 What to Do If You’re Harmed in an Elevator

-Elevator accidents fall under premises liability.
+New York elevator accidents fall under premises liability.
 In other words, they are often caused by unsafe conditions or negligence on the part of the property owner.
 It is up to the owner to keep the people on their property safe.
 This means that they are obliged to regularly repair and maintain the premises and provide a space that is free of safety risks and hazards.

 If an elevator has been poorly maintained or designed in an unsafe manner, it could cause serious harm to a passenger.
 Potential elevator risks include: